cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 When using [ECakeSignalSearch](special-types/signals.md#ecakesignalguarded), we return `Success` when the search is satisfied and the traversal should end.
 In our case, this is when the subdirectory name matches "config".
 Otherwise, we return `Continue`, which means the search is not yet satisfied and the next element should be visited.

 !!! note
-    We can also return an `Abort` signal, just like we can in a guarded traversal.
-However, it is not required -- we don't have any IO failure or other errors that could occur within our callback, and so we can safely leave that out.
+    We can also return an `Abort` signal just like a guarded traversal; however, it is not required.
+Since we don't have any IO failure or other critical errors that could occur within our callback, there is no need to return an `Abort` signal.

 We're now ready to launch our traversal, choosing the desired traversal depth when we call the appropriate search traversal function: